amirasem3/Learncpp/Object Oriented/Class/Readme.txt

     BUT NOT IN CPP, we have to manaually initialized primitive types would not run if we not instanciate object, so if we just use static method from class it WONT run talk about heib allocation
+Destructors in C++:
+    for cleaning mem and vipe out variables and delete object